zjxxxxxxxxx/open-editor/README.md

 </p>
 </br>

-A web debug tool for fast find source code.
+A web devtools for fast find source code.

 Whether you are a `React` developer, a `Vue` developer, or a `React` and `Vue` developer, this development tool can help you.
 It can save you a lot of time looking for code, allowing you to focus more on writing code.
 Whether in `React` or `Vue`, it can achieve exactly the same effect.